zarr-conventions/spatial/README.md

 - Use with a `proj:` convention to add coordinate reference system (CRS) information for geospatial data
 - Use with `multiscales` to define spatial properties at different resolution levels
-- Use standalone for non-geospatial data that has spatial relationships (e.g., microscopy, engineering drawings)
+- Use standalone for non-geospatial data that has spatial relationships (e.g., microscopy, medical imaging)

 Examples: